-You can find the designs I used here.
+This project is made with Design Space files.
+Click here for my profile.
+Once on my profile, find the image of the project you want to create, click it to open it up, and then you can make it yourself.
 They are all Cricut Design Space files.
 Delete off the ones you do not want then use the rest to make hats for yourself.
 I went ahead and printed out any sublimation designs on my sublimation printer and cut any others with my Cricut machine.
 I’m going to do some layered as well as not layered and some long as well as short designs.
 I am trying to do a wide variety to put the hat press to the test.

 Making Hats with the Cricut Hat Press

 Now that we have the supplies, let’s make some hats.
 I do want to note that the Cricut Hat Press can work manually or it can work with the Cricut Heat app.
 I am making hats both way in this case so I can give my full review of the press at the end of the post.

 I have used these hats already in this post and I loved them.
 That was with Infusible Ink so why not try these same hats with HTV and sublimation.
 I have my hat press heating up and I am using the Cricut Heat app for this one.
 Remove any packaging material that may be in your hat and fold the sweatband out.
 Then, add the hat to the form.
 I like to undo the back of the hat if possible.
 If it’s not possible, just loosen it up.
 You can use the handle to adjust the form inside of the hat the make sure that the sweatband is out all the way around.
 Pull the hat tight and buckle the back.
 Now that the hat is on the form, it will stand upright.
 Make sure the hat is tight across the front area where you will be pressing.
 You do not want wrinkles or air bubbles.
 For Infusible Ink and sublimation, be sure to lint roll the surface.